beacon-biosignals/StableHashTraits.jl/README.md

 If you need to customize either of these functions for a type that you don't own, you can use a [@context](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.@context) to avoid type piracy.

 ### `StructType.DataType`
+`StructType.DataType` denotes a type that is some kind of "record"; i.e. its content is defined by the fields (`getfield(f) for f in fieldnames(T)`) of the type.
+Since it is the default, it is used to hash most types.

-To hash the value, each field value of a data type is hashed.
+To hash the value, each field value (`getfield(f) for f in fieldnames(T)`) is hashed.

-If `StructType(T) <: StructTypes.UnorderedStruct`, the values are first sorted by the lexographic order of the field names.
+If `StructType(T) <: StructTypes.UnorderedStruct`, the field values are first sorted by the lexographic order of the field names.

 The type of a data type is hashed using `string(nameof(T))`, the `fieldnames(T)`, (sorting them for `UnorderedStruct`), along with a hash of the type of each element of `fieldtypes(T)` according to their `StructType`.